input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

             - it decodes the `AtalaOpration` from the long form DID suffix,
             - run the validations described for a `CreateDIDOperation`
                 - if validations fail, the node will return an error
-                - if the validations are successfull, the node returns the information that would be generated in its internal map if the node would process the effect of the `CreateDIDOperation` with the difference that there would add no timestamp information (this is because the decoded operation has no associated timestamp)
+                - if the validations are successful, the node returns the information that would be generated in its internal map if the node would process the effect of the `CreateDIDOperation` with the difference that there would add no timestamp information (this is because the decoded operation has no associated timestamp)

 In order to transform this returned information to a DID document, we do as follows.
 - From the list of public keys' information, extract the keys that have no revocation timestamps associated to them.